scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

-### Interactive quizzes
+### Interactive quiz

 We developed a [quiz](https://github.com/MooersLab/voice-in-basics-quiz) to improve recall of the voice commands .
 These quizzes are interactive and can be run in the terminal or in Jupyter notebooks {ref}`fig:quiz`.
 The latter can be saved to keep a record of one's performance on a quiz.

-:::{figure} ./images/quiz.png
+:::{figure} ./images/runningQuiz.png
 :label: fig:quiz
-:width: 70%
+:width: 100%
 An example of an interactive session with a quiz in a Jupyter notebook.
+The code for running the quiz was inserted into the code cell with the voice command `run voice in quiz`.
 :::

 To build long-term recall of the commands, one must take the quiz five or more times on alternate days according to the principles of spaced repetition learning.
 These principles were developed by the German psychologist Hermann Ebbinghaus in the last part of the 19th Century.